dondinoy/National-Geographic-FrontEnd/README.md

 * Overview

-    The National Geographic Articles App is a React and Vite-based application that offers a collection of articles from the National Geogr*aphic magazine.
+    The National Geographic Articles App is a React and Vite-based application that offers a collection of articles from the National Geographic magazine.
 The app includes both an admin interface and a user.

 * interface:
     Admin Interface: Allows administrators to create, edit, and delete articles using the QuillEditor.